Cvaniak/Consistent/README.md

 - [ ] Add Git hook
 - [ ] Handle when there is new comment on already `extract`ed file
 - [ ] Create `join-extract` command
+- [ ] Write path to file as relative to repo

 ## Future plans